xarvh/exalted-cypher-system/splats/solars/charm-special-abilities.md

 ### Mist on Water Attack
 `Body 2 per turn, Enabler`

+** The Solar pours the cold instinct of her training into a blade, suffusing it with stifling Essence. **

 A victim of this attack cannot produce sound.
 He can neither cry out nor raise alarm, nor will his fist through a window produce the sound of shattered glass, nor will his body plummeting from the rooftops to the street make even the tiniest sound of thud